 The Develop tab provides a full view of the files in your project directory.
 You can edit project files with the built-in code editor or with your favorite code editor, alongside the Intel® XDK.
 You can also use this tab to initiate live development preview activities, explore web services, and view game assets (for game projects).
 The Intel XDK tools automatically detect when project files are changed (as the result of a save when using your external editor) and will prompt you if additional actions are required due to changes to project files.

 Code Editor and GUI Designer Tools

 The Develop tab provides two views: a Code editor view and a GUI Design view.
 The Code view shows the files in your project directory, available web services, the code editor window, and a Live Development pane.
-If you created your app using App Designer (or App Starter), you can access its GUI layout editor in the Design view.
+If you created your app using App Designer, you can access its GUI layout editor in the Design view.